yassun7010/snowman-py/README.md

 </p>

-Easily build Pydantic Model and execute Snowflake Query in Python.
+A tool to easily generate Pydantic models of Snowflake tables in Python.

 ## CLI Tool